Scramble for Africa: Britain's administration of Egypt and South Africa

+Anglo-French Agreement

+In 1890, both the United Kingdom and France were able to reach a diplomatic solution over a colonial dispute that would guarantee freedom of trade for the British Empire while allowing France to expand their influence in North Africa.
+In exchange for France recognizing Britain's protectorate over Zanzibar, the British Empire recognized France's claim to Madagascar as well as their sphere of influence in North Africa stretching down to the border region of Sokoto.
+However, finely demarcating this border was difficult to do without a large map.

 Moroccan Crises

 Although the Berlin Conference had set the rules for the Scramble for Africa, it had not weakened the rival imperialists.
 As a result of the Entente Cordiale, the German Kaiser decided to test the solidity of such influence, using the contested territory of Morocco as a battlefield.
 Kaiser Wilhelm II visited Tangier on 31 March 1905 and made a speech in favour of Moroccan independence, challenging French influence in Morocco.
 France's presence had been reaffirmed by Britain and Spain in 1904.
-The Kaiser's speech bolstered French nationalism, and with British support the French foreign minister, Théophile Delcassé, took a defiant line.
-The crisis peaked in mid-June 1905, when Delcassé was forced out of the ministry by the more conciliation-minded premier Maurice Rouvier.
+The Kaiser's speech bolstered French nationalism, and with British support, the French foreign minister, Théophile Delcassé, took a defiant line.
+The crisis peaked in mid-June 1905 when Delcassé was forced out of the ministry by the more conciliation-minded premier Maurice Rouvier.
 But by July 1905 Germany was becoming isolated, and the French agreed to a conference to solve the crisis.

 The 1906 Algeciras Conference was called to settle the dispute.
 Of the thirteen nations present, the German representatives found their only supporter was Austria-Hungary, which had no interest in Africa.
 France had firm support from Britain, the U.S., Russia, Italy, and Spain.
 The Germans eventually accepted an agreement, signed on 31 May 1906, whereby France yielded certain domestic changes in Morocco but retained control of key areas.